 Nurminen Logistics Oyj

-Nurminen Logistics provides high-quality logistics services, such as forwarding, cargo handling and value added services as well as railway transports and related to it project transport services.
+The company provides high-quality forwarding and cargo handling services as well as railway transport and related project transport services.

-In addition to Finland, Nurminen also has its offices in the Baltic states and Russia.
+In addition to Finland, Nurminen also has its offices in the Baltic states, Russia and China.

 Nurminen Logistics aims to achieve continued success by differentiating itself with excellent customer service and the ability to find creative logistics solutions when they are needed.